Kalilah is a freelance artist and drawing instructor with over 10 years of experience. She enjoys teaching new artists

 If you’d like, you can do a ‘color by numbers’ format by numbering your image by section according to the grayscale.
 For example, the skin can be #2 and the shadows can range from #3-#5.
 I decided not to create a background and just leave it blank.
 The choice is yours to make whether you want to draw the background in the photo, create your own, or leave it blank.

 If you ever develop an interest in any other art forms such as fashion art/illustration, cartoon art, caricature, fantasy art, etc., this drawing lesson should be of value to you.
-In order to explore any art forms where you draw people, you have to have a basic understanding of how to draw the human form.
+To explore any art forms where you draw people, you have to have a basic understanding of how to draw the human form.

 Questions & Answers